 Worse, your body may grab the needed cofactors from your organs, bones and muscles.
 Over time, this causes degeneration and disease.

-For example, regularly taking synthetic calcium depletes the body of magnesium.
+For example, regularly taking a synthetic calcium supplement depletes the body of magnesium.
 A lack of magnesium can cause headaches, constipation, asthma, hardening of the arteries and more.

 Whole-food supplements solve this problem because they're made from real food.
 They show the name of the fruit or vegetable in the list of ingredients, such as "pineapple" or "broccoli."

-This is what separates the quality vitamins from the grocery store cheapies.
+This is what separates the high-quality vitamins from the grocery store cheapies.